Skip to content

 Quick verdict

-Choose Canva if you need non-designers creating professional graphics and presentations.
-Choose Grammarly if you prioritize anyone who writes professionally.
+Choose Canva if your daily work is mostly drag-and-drop graphic design with built-in AI helpers.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
 Canva scores higher in user reviews (4.7 vs 4.6).
 Both offer free tiers — try each before committing.

 Canva